-The land where the gardens stand today has been a part of the Lytham landscape since the early 1800’s, with the market hall being built in 1848 – it’s still in use today as shops and offices.
+The land where the garden stands today has been a part of the Lytham landscape since the early 1800’s.
+The market hall was built in 1848 and is still in use today as shops and offices.

-By the end of the 1800’s a Memorial Drinking Fountain had been placed on the site (round about 1882) to commemorate John Talbot Clifton of Lytham Hall.
-It remained a feature of the gardens until 1920 when it was moved to Station Square to make space for the War Memorial, erected to commemorate those lost in the First World War.
+Round about 1882 a Memorial Drinking Fountain had been placed on the site to commemorate John Talbot Clifton of Lytham Hall.
+It remained a feature of the gardens until 1920 when it was moved to Station Square to make space for the War Memorial.
+That was erected to commemorate those lost in the First World War.

-As with most other war memorials, the names of those lost in World War Two were later added, and it’s been further altered to include those lost to the present day.
+As with most other war memorials, the names of those lost in World War Two were later added.
+It’s been further altered to include those lost in conflict up to the present day.